-Ms A was having a routine lower half leg waxing treatment at a health and beauty spa, when she was burned by hot wax that was spilled onto her skin by the beautician carrying out the procedure.
-She was in a lot of pain, and saw her GP later that day, who dressed the wound and prescribed painkillers.
-Ms A has dark skin pigmentation, and unfortunately, as the burn healed, the skin around it became pink and discoloured.
-Many months later Ms A was considering complicated skin graft surgery as the only option to make her lower leg appear normal again.
+Ms A was having a routine lower half leg waxing treatment at a health and beauty spa when she was burned by hot wax that was spilled onto her skin by the beautician carrying out the procedure.
+She was in a lot of pain and saw her GP later that day, where her wound was dressed and she was prescribed painkillers.
+Ms A has dark skin pigmentation, and as the burn healed the skin around it became pink and discoloured.
+Many months later, Ms A was considering complicated skin graft surgery as the only option to make her lower leg appear normal again.
 Ms A complained to the beauty spa directly, but did not receive a satisfactory response.
-She was angry and upset she had been injured through on fault of her own, and decided to seek legal advice.
+She was angry and upset that she had been injured through no fault of her own, and subsequently decided to seek legal advice.

-Ms A contacted Bartletts Solicitors, and subsequently engaged us, on a no win no fee basis, to represent her in making a compensation claim against the health and beauty spa.
-We got in touch with them, stating that Ms A’s procedure had not been performed with reasonable care and skill, as the beautician would otherwise not have spilled burning wax onto our client’s skin.
+Ms A contacted Bartletts Solicitors, and subsequently engaged us on a no win no fee basis to represent her in a compensation claim against the health and beauty spa.
+We got in touch with the parent company, stating that Ms A’s procedure had not been performed with reasonable care and skill, as the beautician would otherwise not have spilled burning wax onto our client’s skin.
 They had failed to meet the standard of care one would expect from a fellow professional in similar circumstances, and this constituted negligence.
-Ms A had been significantly, and possibly permanently scarred by the accident, and this was ultimately the fault of the spa’s owners.
+Ms A had been significantly and possibly permanently scarred by the accident, and this was ultimately the fault of the spa’s owners.
 After liability was established, Ms A received £4,500 in compensation from the spa’s insurers.

 Upper Leg Waxing Injury Claim

 Mrs J contacted Bartletts Solicitors having read on our website that we specialised in cases such as hers.
-She decided to proceed with a compensation claim against the beautician, and we agreed to represent her on a No Win No Fee basis.
-We wrote to the beautician arguing that the wax had been over-heated by the therapist, and this had caused Mrs J's burn injury.
-We obtained the medical report from her GP which stated that the burns had been caused by the hot wax.
+She decided to proceed with a compensation claim against the beautician, and we agreed to represent her on a no win no fee basis.
+We wrote to the beautician, arguing that the wax had been overheated by the therapist and that this had caused Mrs J's burn injury.
+We obtained the medical report from her GP, which stated that the burns had been caused by the hot wax.
 A full admission of liability was obtained from the beautician's insurers and we recovered £3,500 in compensation for Mrs J's injury, pain and suffering.
 A further amount was paid out for her travel and medical expenses.

 Underarm Waxing Injury Claim

-Ms B was burnt by hot wax that was left on her skin for roughly double the normal amount of time at an inattentive beautician.
-She had applied the wax strips under Ms B’s arms, and had then left her to speak to a colleague.
-By the time the beautician returned Ms B was experiencing a burning sensation under her arms, and was in pain after the strips were removed.
-The salon’s manager was called, who assisted in bathing the affected area, and provided Ms B with some soothing Aloe Vera gel.
+Ms B was burnt by hot wax that was left on her skin for roughly double the normal amount of time by an inattentive beautician.
+She had applied the wax strips under Ms B’s arms and had then left her to speak to a colleague.
+By the time the beautician returned, Ms B was experiencing a burning sensation under her arms, and was in pain after the strips were removed.
+The salon’s manager was called to assist in bathing the affected area, and provided Ms B with some soothing aloe vera gel.
 Ms B had difficulty sleeping that night, and sought medical attention the following day.
 She was forced to take a week off work while she recovered, and was in constant pain and discomfort during that time.
 Having made a complaint, Ms B was offered a free voucher for a further treatment, but was dissatisfied with this response.

 Ms B decided to seek legal advice.
-We represented Ms B in her claim for compensation against the beauty salon’s owners and wrote to them, pointing out that the waxing strips should have been removed far earlier during the treatment, and the failure to do so had caused the hot wax to burn the sensitive skin under Ms B’s arms.
-This was unreasonable behaviour on the part of the individual beautician, and the salon as a whole had negligently failed to protect Ms B from the risk of injury on their premises.
-After further correspondence, the salon’s insurers accepted liability for the accident, with Ms B later receiving £2,300 in compensation of her injury.
+We went on to represent Ms B in her claim for compensation against the beauty salon’s owners, and wrote to them pointing out that the waxing strips should have been removed far earlier during the treatment, and that the failure to do so had caused the hot wax to burn the sensitive skin under Ms B’s arms.
+This was unreasonable behaviour on the part of the individual beautician, and the salon as a whole had negligently failed to protect Ms B from the risk of injury on its premises.
+After further correspondence, the salon’s insurers accepted liability for the accident, with Ms B later receiving £2,300 in compensation for her injury.